...

 Diarrhea can have many causes, one being, eating something they shouldn’t, such as certain people’s food or something found on their daily walk.

-Diarrhea can also be caused by food allergiesOpens in a new tab., intestinal parasites, and parvovirus and can become severe from conditions or diseases.
+Diarrhea can also be caused by food allergies, intestinal parasites, and parvovirus and can become severe from conditions or diseases.

 Dogs can become dehydrated as well.
 If diarrhea is persistent or ongoing, doesn’t go away, or is accompanied by lethargy, fever, bloody stools, and vomiting, don’t hesitate to take your pup to the vet or an emergency animal clinic.